junxit/us-congress-bills-112/metadata.md

 - 2012-06-20 — Placed on the Union Calendar, Calendar No. 390.
 - 2012-06-20 — Reported by the Committee on Financial Services.
 H. Rept.
 112-544.
 - 2012-06-20 — Reported by the Committee on Financial Services.
 H. Rept.
 112-544.
+- 2012-09-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-09-10 — Considered under suspension of the rules. (consideration: CR H5737-5740)
+- 2012-09-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4264.
+- 2012-09-10 — Mrs. Biggert moved to suspend the rules and pass the bill, as amended.
+- 2012-09-11 — Considered as unfinished business. (consideration: CR H5787)
+- 2012-09-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 7 (Roll no. 562). (text: CR 9/10/2012 H5737-5739)
+- 2012-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 7 (Roll no. 562).(text: CR 9/10/2012 H5737-5739)